JelmerKorten/setupproj/README.md

 MacOS:
 python3 setupproj.py --f FOLDER [--open IDE] [--url url/to/repo.git]
 # In Detail:
-Uses standard path os.mkdir to create a new folder in the current directory.
+- Uses standard path os.mkdir to create a new folder in the current directory.
-If an url is provided it will use that to link to github repo.
+- If an url is provided it will use that to link to github repo.
 Prerequisite that github is signed in and ready to use in terminal.
-It will create a virtual environment using pip with the same name as folder: .folder If --open is provided it will attempt to open the IDE using either code . or pycharm .
+- It will create a virtual environment using pip with the same name as folder: .folder
+- If --open is provided it will attempt to open the IDE using either code . or pycharm .
+- Creates a .gitignore with the venv name
+- Creates a README.md with a bare 'readme'